Days/time: Mondays, Tuesdays and Thursdays 9:30-11:50 AM

 To participate in discussions where class members express a variety of viewpoints.

-To discuss and understand normal development of three to five year olds.
+To discuss and understand normal development of three to five year old children.

 To establish, maintain and supervise a safe and stimulating environment that fosters appropriate play.